-Cannabis remained the most common primary substance of use among persons seen at specialist treatment facilities across regions (31%).
-Regionally, admissions for cannabis use ranged from 25% (EC) to 38% (CR) (Figure 4).
+Nationally, Cannabis was the most common primary substance of use among persons treated at specialist facilities (32%).
+Regionally, admissions for Cannabis use ranged from 26% (EC) to 40% (NR) (Figure 4).
+Cannabis-related admissions appreciated for most regions, most notably in the NR where rates increased from 31% in the previous review period to 40% in the current period.

-Admissions for cannabis/mandrax misuse remained low, with rates between <1% (NR) and 6% (WC) (Table 1).
-As a secondary substance of use, cannabis/mandrax was more common in the WC (33%) followed by the EC (16%).
-Across sites, persons admitted to specialist treatment centres who reported cannabis/mandrax as their secondary substance of use tend to be older (mean age: 29 years) than those who had cannabis as their primary substance of use (mean age: 22 years) (Table 3).
-Across all regions, cannabis contributed over half (54%) of all admissions among individuals younger than 20 years.
+Admissions for Cannabis/Mandrax admissions remained low, with rates ranging between <1% (NR) and 8% (EC)

+(Table 2).
+As a secondary substance of use, Cannabis/ Mandrax was more common in the WC (33%) followed by the CR (20%).
+Across sites, persons admitted to specialist treatment centres with Cannabis/Mandrax as their secondary substance of use were more likely to be older (national mean age: 32 years) than those who had Cannabis as their primary substance of use (national mean age: 22 years) (Table 4).
+Across regions, Cannabis contributed almost three-quarters (70%) of admissions among individuals younger than 20 years.